wgao9/mi_for_climate/README.md

 # mi_for_climate
 This is the repository of **Mutual Information** estimators for climate data processing.

-See the paper *Evaluation of Euro-CORDEX Temperature and Precipitation Simulations over Turkey* for its usage.

 **Input**: random variable X with size n, random variable Y with size n.

 **Output**: mutual information I(X;Y).